DocSpring/formapi-csharp/docs/PDFApi.md

 # **CreateTemplate**
 > PendingTemplate CreateTemplate (System.IO.Stream templateDocument, string templateName)

-Upload a new PDF template
+Upload a new PDF template with a file upload

 ### Example
 ```csharp